alex-courtis/arch/README.md

 This repository contains system and user configuration files for both laptop and desktop usage.

+Also included are instructions for installing Arch from scratch, for a variety of use cases.

 ## Quick Usage

 Clone to somewhere unique e.g. `/opt/alex`